SiaFoundation/siad/doc/api/index.html.md

 downloads a skylink using http streaming.
 This call blocks until the data is received.
 There is a 30s default timeout applied to downloading a skylink.
-If the data can not be found within this 30s time constraint, a 404 will be returned.
+If the data cannot be found within this 30s time constraint, a 404 will be returned.
 This timeout is configurable through the query string parameters.

+In order to make sure skapps function correctly when they rely on relative paths within the same skyfile, we need the skylink to be followed by a trailing slash.
+If that is not the case the API responds with a redirect to the same skylink, adding that trailing slash.

 ### Path Parameters
 ### Required